 Student ambassadors work closely with the Admission Office and represent the School to visiting families and prospective students.
 Ambassadors lead campus tours, host students for day visits, and sometimes accompany Admission officers to school fairs and presentations at other schools.

 Students who have consistently demonstrated leadership and strong character may apply to fill one of six dorm proctor positions; selection of proctors is made by the dorm parents.
 Dorm proctor responsibilities include ensuring that dorm chores are completed nightly; distributing and collecting weekend plans; monitoring lights out; monitoring study hall; and being a positive presence in the dorm.
-Dorm proctors are eligible for a number of privileges not afforded to other boarders, such as unlimited internet use and no lights out.
+Dorm proctors are eligible for a number of privileges not afforded to other boarders, such as no lights out.

 Juniors and seniors may apply for library prefect positions.
 One prefect is selected to cover each class period and each evening night.
 These students assist the librarian and help students in finding and checking out library materials.
 They may cover the library if the librarian is away from her desk.